JacksonAllan/CC/api_reference.md

 # CC API Reference

 > **Warning**
-> API macros may evaluate their first argument - the pointer to the container - multiple times, so never use expressions with side effects (e.g. `&our_containers[ ++i ]` ) for that argument.
+> API macros may evaluate their first argument—the pointer to the container—multiple times, so never use expressions with side effects (e.g. `&our_containers[ ++i ]` ) for that argument.
 In GCC and Clang, attempting to do so will cause a compiler warning.
 All other arguments are only evaluated once.

 > **Note**
 > * If `CC_NO_SHORT_NAMES` was declared, all API macros are prefixed with `cc_`.